manuka/structured-elements/README.md

 ## Models

-Models are data structures that allow Structured Elements to understand your types at runtime, which enables validation.
+Models are data structures that allow Structured Elements to understand our types at runtime, which enables validation.

-You don't need a model for every single type in your application, only the ones that you want to be able to validate.
+We don't need a model for every single type in the application, only the ones that we want to be able to validate.

-You also don't need to define models for collection types; those are handled by Structures.
+We also don't need to define models for collection types; those are handled by Structures.

-The standard approach is to put your model definitions in the same place as your TypeScript types.
+The standard approach is to put model definitions in the same place as our TypeScript types, ideally without any other lines between them.
+This makes it easier for us to update them both together as our application grows and changes.

 Here are some examples using the Person and Thing types: